WGLab/SeqMule/README.md

 ## Contact

 For questions/bugs/issues, please post on [GitHub](https://github.com/WGLab/SeqMule/issues).
-In general, please do NOT send questions to `yunfeigu@usc.edu`.
+In general, please do NOT send questions to our email.
 Your question may be very likely to help other users.

 Please join [SeqMule-dev](https://groups.google.com/forum/#!forum/seqmule-dev) for updates.